elixir-europe-training/Training-Metrics-Database/README.md

 # ELIXIR-TrP-Tango

-For the Training Metrics Database (TMD) of the [ELIXIR Training Platform](https://elixir-europe.org/platforms/training).
+For the Tango, new Training Metrics Database of the [ELIXIR Training Platform](https://elixir-europe.org/platforms/training).

 ## Getting started